cklose2000/pinescript-mcp-server/memory-bank/progress.md

 # Project Progress

 ## Status Overview
 The project is in Phase 3 of development, focusing on enhanced prompt engineering, comprehensive testing, and user interface development.
+We've successfully implemented the template system with database integration, CLI management interface, and improved the LLM service to use templates with proper context management.
+All tests are now passing successfully.

 ## Current Phase: Phase 3 - Enhanced Functionality
 We are currently in Phase 3 of the project, implementing the Enhanced Prompt Engineering tasks as outlined in our implementation plan.

-### Progress on Phase 3 (Week 1 of 13):
+### Progress on Phase 3 (Week 2 of 13):
-- [x] Enhanced Prompt Engineering (Week 1/3 - In Progress)
+- [x] Enhanced Prompt Engineering (Week 1/3 - Completed)
   - [x] Created standardized template structure with sections for context, examples, constraints, and output format
   - [x] Implemented a template management system for organizing and retrieving templates
   - [x] Developed enhanced templates for strategy analysis, backtest analysis, and strategy enhancement
   - [x] Updated LLM service to use the new template system with backward compatibility

-  - [ ] Research prompt engineering techniques specific to financial/trading domain
-  - [ ] Analyze current prompts' strengths/weaknesses by comparing responses
+- [x] Database Integration (Week 2/3 - Completed)
+  - [x] Supabase implementation for template storage
+  - [x] Template versioning system with history tracking
+  - [x] Template usage metrics collection
+  - [x] CLI commands for template management
+  - [x] Vector storage implementation for semantic template search
+  - [x] Testing suite for template system and vector store functionality

-- [ ] Comprehensive Testing Framework (0/4 weeks)
+- [ ] Comprehensive Testing Framework (Weeks 4-7)
-- [ ] User Interface Development (0/6 weeks)
+- [ ] User Interface Development (Weeks 8-13)

 ### Implementation Details

 #### Enhanced Prompt Engineering
 1. **Template Structure**
-   - Created a standardized template structure with defined sections
+   - Created a standardized template structure with defined sections (introduction, task, context, examples, constraints, output format)
    - Implemented validation to ensure templates follow the required structure
    - Added support for placeholder insertion and dynamic template assembly